SoftHu/tos_avg/En/heart_4_1_1.md

 \nSo, how's everything coming along in Seikyu?]
 1752073509284287 -->1752073889267136[<b>Speaker 👉 Fox:</b>
 \nWe're settling in nicely.
-But &lbrace;playername&rbrace; is always wandering around, getting lost.]
+But &lbrace;c.playername&rbrace; is always wandering around, getting lost.]
 1752073889267136 -->|Yeah, settling in well, like Kon says.|1752074012392902[<b>Speaker 👉 :</b>
 \nWe're glad you live so close to a fox shrine.
-We can talk so frequently.
+We can talk so frequently.]
-]
 1752073889267136 -->|Kon really likes it.|1752074012392902[<b>Speaker 👉 :</b>
 \nWe're glad you live so close to a fox shrine.
-We can talk so frequently.
+We can talk so frequently.]
-]
 1752074012392902 -->1752074120758727[<b>Speaker 👉 Fox:</b>
 \nYeah it's great.\nBut… um…
 Do you know where the other foxes all went?]